-My Controlled Natural Language (CNL) reasoner works in a similar way: The software has one embedded set of universal reasoning rules.
-During start-up, the software reads four grammar configuration files, which configures this universal logic for four languages.
-After start-up, my natural language reasoner is able to read and write in English, Spanish, French and Dutch.
-The input sentences are converted to a language-independent knowledge structure.
-Then the reasoning rules are applied to that knowledge structure.
-After which, the derived knowledge is written as readable sentences in the same language.
+My Controlled Natural Language (CNL) reasoner works in a similar way: Logic / algebra itself is language independent.
+By embedding one set of logic / algebra / universal reasoning rules, my reasoner is (almost) language independent.
+During start-up, the software reads four grammar configuration files, which configure this universal logic for four languages.
+After start-up, my reasoner is able to read, reason and write in English, Spanish, French and Dutch:

 Each input sentence is converted to a language-independent knowledge structure.
 Then the universal reasoning rules are applied to that knowledge structure.
 After which, the derived knowledge is written as readable sentences, in the same language as the input sentence.